 2 April 2013 – Aurecon’s Amanda Pryce was recently an award winner at the National Association of Women in Construction (NAWIC) Crystal Vision Awards for Excellence, WA Chapter.
 Held around International Women’s Day, the awards celebrate the achievement of women in construction.

-Amanda, a structural engineer now based in our Auckland office, won the Innovation in Design category for her work on the design of Perth Arena, beating other high calibre entries to take out the award.
+Amanda, a structural engineer now based in our Auckland office, won the Innovation in Design category for her work on the design of RAC Arena (formerly Perth Arena), beating other high calibre entries to take out the award.
 Amanda has been a key member of the structural design team for the iconic project over the last five years, overseeing aspects of work from design through to construction.
 She now goes in the running for the national award.

 The prestigious award is recognition of Amanda’s tireless work on the Perth Arena project, which she cites as the ideal start to her career.